sobolevn/sobolevn.github.io/_posts/2020-06-07-how-async-should-have-been.md

 Check out [`dry-python/returns`](https://github.com/dry-python/returns), provide your feedback, learn new ideas, maybe even [help us to sustain this project](https://github.com/sponsors/dry-python/)!

-And as always, [follow me on GitHub](https://github.com/sobolevn/) to keep up with new awesome Python libraries I do!
+And as always, [follow me on GitHub](https://github.com/sobolevn/) to keep up with new awesome Python libraries I make or help with!

 ##  Gratis